aferrercrafter/dotnet/microsoft-blazor-tutorial/readme.md

 - The `-o` parameter creates a directory named BlazorApp where your app is stored and populates it with the required files.
 - The `--no-https` flag specifies not to enable HTTPS.
 - The command `cd BlazorApp` changes your directory to the one you just created.

+## What files were created?

+Several files were created in the BlazorApp directory, to give you a simple Blazor app that is ready to run.

+- `Program.cs` is the entry point for the app that starts the server.
+- `Startup.cs` is where you configure the app services and middleware.
+- `App.razor` is the root component for the app.
+- The `BlazorApp/Pages` directory contains some example web pages for the app.
+- `BlazorApp.csproj` defines the app project and its dependencies.